corticalstack/azure-ai-foundry-examples/README.md

 - A text generation model like gpt-4o-mini
 - An embedding model like text-embedding-3-small
-- An AI search service
+- An AI search service (ideally with the semantic reanker option enabled)

 Make sure these resources are properly deployed and configured before running the examples.

 ## 📚 Examples

-1️⃣ [01-explore-your-ai-foundry-environment](./01-explore-your-ai-foundry-environment/explore-your-ai-foundry-environment.ipynb): A notebook to explore your Azure AI Foundry environment and verify your connections.
+1️⃣ [01-explore-your-ai-foundry-environment](./01-explore-your-ai-foundry-environment/explore-your-ai-foundry-environment.ipynb): A notebook to explore your Azure AI Foundry environment, connections, and assets.

-2️⃣ [02-project-based-model-inference-chat-client](./02-project-based-model-inference-chat-client/README.md): A simple example application demonstrating how to use the Azure AI Foundry Python SDK to create a chat completion client via a foundry project for Azure AI model inference.
+2️⃣ [02-project-based-model-inference-chat-client](./02-project-based-model-inference-chat-client/README.md): A simple example showing how to use the Azure AI Foundry Python SDK to create a chat completion client via a foundry project for Azure AI model inference.

-3️⃣ [03-project-based-openai-chat-client](./03-project-based-openai-chat-client/README.md): An example application demonstrating how to use the Azure AI Foundry Python SDK to create an Azure OpenAI client via a foundry project for interacting with Azure OpenAI service.
+3️⃣ [03-project-based-openai-chat-client](./03-project-based-openai-chat-client/README.md): Another simple example demonstrating using the Azure AI Foundry Python SDK to create an Azure OpenAI client via a foundry project for interacting with Azure OpenAI service.

-4️⃣ [04-azure-openai-sdk-chat-client](./04-azure-openai-sdk-chat-client/README.md): An example application demonstrating how to use the Azure OpenAI SDK to directly connect to a foundry-deployed Azure OpenAI endpoint using an API key.
+4️⃣ [04-azure-openai-sdk-chat-client](./04-azure-openai-sdk-chat-client/README.md): An example demonstrating how to use the Azure OpenAI SDK to directly connect to a foundry-deployed Azure OpenAI endpoint using an API key.

-5️⃣ [05-direct-inference-sdk-chat-client](./05-direct-inference-sdk-chat-client/README.md): An example application demonstrating how to use the Azure AI Inference SDK to directly connect to an Azure AI Inference endpoint using an API key.
+5️⃣ [05-direct-inference-sdk-chat-client](./05-direct-inference-sdk-chat-client/README.md): An example showing how to use the Azure AI Inference SDK to directly connect to an Azure AI Inference endpoint using an API key.

-6️⃣ [06-direct-inference-sdk-streaming-chat-client](./06-direct-inference-sdk-streaming-chat-client/README.md): An example application demonstrating how to use the Azure AI Inference SDK to create a chat client with asynchronous streaming responses.
+6️⃣ [06-direct-inference-sdk-streaming-chat-client](./06-direct-inference-sdk-streaming-chat-client/README.md): An example chat app using the Azure AI Inference SDK with asynchronous streaming responses.

-7️⃣ [07-direct-inference-with-prompt-template](./07-direct-inference-with-prompt-template/README.md): An example application demonstrating how to use the Azure AI Inference SDK with prompt templates.
+7️⃣ [07-direct-inference-with-prompt-template](./07-direct-inference-with-prompt-template/README.md): An example application showing how to use the Azure AI Inference SDK with prompt templates.

-8️⃣ [08-direct-inference-with-prompty-file](./08-direct-inference-with-prompty-file/README.md): An example application demonstrating how to use the Azure AI Inference SDK with .prompty files to load prompt templates, model names, and parameters.
+8️⃣ [08-direct-inference-with-prompty-file](./08-direct-inference-with-prompty-file/README.md): An example using the Azure AI Inference SDK for text generation with .prompty files to load a prompt template containing a model configuration and system prompt.

-9️⃣ [09-project-based-ai-search](./09-project-based-ai-search/README.md): An example demonstrating how to use Azure AI Search with an Azure AI Foundry project to create a search index, upload documents, and perform search operations.
+9️⃣ [09-project-based-ai-search](./09-project-based-ai-search/README.md): A notebook demonstrating how to the default Azure AI Search connected to an Azure AI Foundry project to create a search index, upload documents, and perform a variety of search operations including exact match, fuzzy, vector, similarity, and hybrid.

 ## 🛠️ Setup Guide